isomerpages/govtech-lpa-acp/pages/main1.md

 <h3>Lasting Power of Attorney</h3>

-<p>A Lasting Power of Attorney (LPA) allows you to appoint a trusted individual or individuals to make decisions on your behalf when you lose mental capacity.</p>
+<p>An LPA allows you to appoint trusted individual(s) to make decisions on your behalf if you lose your capacity to make decisions.</p>

 <a class="read_more" href="#">Read More</a>